 - Go easy on your hair — don’t apply too much heat or stress to your hair.
 Avoid tight hairstyles like slicked back buns and ponytails and if you must use heat, try styling with a heat protectant first.

 - Get the proper nutrients — Getting the proper nutrients while postpartum is key for maintaining healthy hair.
 A postpartum hair growth supplement can help you reduce hair thinning.
-Nutrafol’s postpartum hair growth supplement is OBGYN-developed, natural, and breastfeeding-friendly.
-Their formula supports whole-body recovery through vital replenishment with ingredients like theanine and shatavari, DHA Omega-3s, and marine collagen with nettle and apple.
-Their supplement also helps balance your hormones and reduce stress levels.
+Nutrafol’s Postpartum Hair Growth Supplement is OBGYN-developed, 100% drug-free and breastfeeding-friendly.
+Their formula is clinically tested and physician-formulated with ingredients like Theanine and Shatavari, DHA Omega-3s, and Collagen-OSA.
+Women also reported reduced feelings of stress and supported sleep quality thanks to the Theanine and Shatavari.

 - Switch up your hair routine — Try switching up your hair routine by incorporating a volumizing shampoo, getting a good haircut, using soft bristled brushes, and using scrunchies or barrettes to keep it out of your face.